 Eventually, Dad moves on to his heavenly reward.
 He leaves to his widow and successors this gothic collection of relatives, friends, co-conspirators, self servers, employees, and minority shareholders-all posing as directors.

-If ownership (and, therefore, control) has been maintained in the hands of a single successor, not much changes on the surface.
+If ownership (and, therefore, control) has been maintained in the hands of a single successor, not many changes on the surface.
 The board remains composed of The (new) Boss and his retinue of non-performing courtiers.

 But even for only sons of only sons, problems intrinsic to an inherited board are bound to show up.
 Eventually, if the successor is serious about business growth, he faces a whole range of very tough problems.

-How can he go about cleaning house?
-How can he persuade Mom that she's really not needed as a director of the company she and Dad built together?
+How can he go about cleaning the house?
+How can he persuade Mom that she’s really not needed as a director of the company she and Dad built together?

 How can he move the grateful employees off the board without destroying their continuing gratitude, loyalty, and usefulness, now that the major guarantor of their continued tenure-the founder-has left the boardroom?

-And that's not all.
-If this unfortunate heir happens to face the additional discomfort of having to deal with other successors, other owners (active and inactive), and maybe even a minority partner or two left over from Dad's regime, we begin to see the need for a lot of change in the board and the way it meets.
+And that’s not all.
+If this unfortunate heir happens to face the additional discomfort of having to deal with other successors, other owners (active and inactive), and maybe even a minority partner or two leftovers from Dad’s regime, we begin to see the need for a lot of change in the board and the way it meets.

-At least in the past this pseudo-board didn't really absorb any management time or attention.
-Now, it not only doesn't “direct,” but it becomes a dead weight, diverting the already overburdened energy and the attentions of the successor from vital business matters to what, essentially, are family matters.
+At least in the past, this pseudo-board didn’t really absorb any management time or attention.
+Now, it not only doesn’t “direct,” but it becomes a dead weight, diverting the already overburdened energy and the attentions of the successor from vital business matters to what, essentially, are family matters.

 All this can be avoided, but it is best avoided when inappropriate directors are recognized before they get in the boardroom door.
 Once in, they tend to stay.